-- The Chapter object allows you to create as many tracks as you want learn more about this in the Working with multiple tracks 74 chapter. - Furthermore, you will find the Flexi-Collage, the function of which is described in more detail in chapter Flexi-Collage chapter in more detail. - Particles are explained in more detail in the chapter Creating a particle effect 2071. - The use of subtitles is explained in the Subtitles in different tracks 57 chapter. - The function of the placeholder is explained in the Placeholder 2771 chapter. - To learn more about designing in 3D space, see the Creating 3D scenes 2003 chapter.
+- The Chapter object allows you to create as many tracks as you want learn more about this in the Working with multiple tracks showing chapter. - Furthermore, you will find the Flexi-Collage, the function of which is described in more detail in chapter Flexi-Collage 322 chapter in more detail.

+- Particles are explained in more detail in the chapter Creating a particle effect 250. - The use of subtitles is explained in the Subtitles in different tracks \square chapter. - The function of the placeholder is explained in the Placeholder 334 chapter. - To learn more about designing in 3D space, see the Creating 3D scenes and Creating 3D scene